ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Getting Started Guide.md

 ### Shutdown Altibase

-The Altibase server can be shutdown using the server script command, or by using iSQL commend 'shutdown' after accessing the sysdba administrator mode or using a shell script named "server stop".
+The Altibase server can be shutdown using the server script command, or by using iSQL command 'shutdown' after accessing the sysdba administrator mode or using a shell script named "server stop".

 Shutdown, a command to shut down a server has three options with each's own way of shutting down the server.